hamishhuggard/mlflow-demo/README.md

 - We will use **Spark** to generate the corrupted dataset, and **dvc** to version control the data.
 2. Training the model
 - We'll use **pytorch** to fine tune the model.
-- We'll do some experiments locally with **mlflow** for experiment tracking.
+- We'll do some experiments locally **mlflow** for hyperparameter tuning.
-- Once we've found some good hyperparameters, we'll try training with **AWS Sagemaker** and **Azure ML**, and determine which one is cheaper.
+- Once we've found some good hyperparameters, we'll do the actual training with **AWS Sagemaker**
-3. Deploying the model
+3. Deploying the model API
-- We can deploy the model directly with **AWS Sagemaker** or **Azure ML**, but we'll try to find a cheaper approach:
+- We can deploy the model directly with **AWS Sagemaker**
 - We'll create an API with **FastPI** and put it in a **Docker** container.
 - We'll then create a **Kubernetes** cluster to create an API service that self-heals and can scale with demand.
-4. Batch inference
--
-5. Data stream
+5. Data streaming
--
+- We'll use **Amazon Kinesis Data Streams** for real-time data ingestion
+- once a day, we'll trigger a lamdba function to write the data stream as json lines to s3 - We'll then use AWS glue to extract out just the text content, and write as .txt to s3
+- We'll then use sagemaker batch transform to transform the data to a corrected .txt file in s3 (or AWS batch?)
 6. DevOps
 - We'll also handle testing, type checking, and linting using **Github Actions**.

+Alternatively, we could use Azure with Azure ML (training), Azure batch (batch processing), Azure Events Hugs (streams).
+That's left as a reader exercise.